Siyavula/emas.loadtest/emas/loadtest/emas-performance-report/source/index.rst

 Optimisations done
 ------------------

-    When we analysed the data from the practice service read test we realized that the Plone login process takes quite a bit of time.
+    When we analysed the data from the practice service test we realized that the Plone login process takes quite a bit of time.
 Upon further investigation we found that the user object was being update on each login.
     This is unnecessary given that we do not require the last login time.
 We changed that specific method and removed all unnecessary changes to the